aporeto-inc/gaia/doc/README.md

 change.
 This will ensure (especially through the `updateTime` property) there is not conflicts in the case two clients are updating the same resource at the same time.

-> NOTE: `PATCH` method support will be available later.

 Example:

 ```shell